beaugogh/nlpfiles/docs/README_remote_jupyter.md

 ##  Run a Jupyter notebook remotely and access it locally
-Bo Gao, July 28, 2020

-#### Prerequisites:
-* You have access to a remote Linux machine, for example, one of our instances in Frankfurt, which has Ubuntu 18.04 pre-installed.
-For access to this machine, please ask Robin Cahierre WX920149 or Bo Gao b00563677.
-* Basic understanding of Python, Python virtual environment and Jupyter notebooks.

 #### Step 1: Run Jupyter notebook from remote machine:
 It is recommended to run the notebook